Academic Catalog

 Lab investigations of perceptual, sensory, learning, or cognitive processes.
 This capstone course will culminate in the writing of a research proposal.
 Course unique to WSU; students must complete course at WSU.
 Offered Every Term.

-Prerequisites: PSY 2030 with a minimum grade of C and (ENG 2390 with a minimum grade of C, ENG 3010 with a minimum grade of C, ENG 3020 with a minimum grade of C, or ENG 3050 with a minimum grade of C)
+Prerequisites: PSY 2020 with a minimum grade of C, PSY 2030 with a minimum grade of C, and (ENG 2390 with a minimum grade of C, ENG 3010 with a minimum grade of C, ENG 3020 with a minimum grade of C, or ENG 3050 with a minimum grade of C)

 Restriction(s): Enrollment is limited to Undergraduate level students.